 - Currently, MCOs contract with multiple vendors that receive and process provider claims.
 Rejections can occur during this front-end process and result in coding errors specific to that vendor, further complicating interpretations across plans.
 To address this issue, HFS has contracted with Optum to deploy a system within the electronic claims processing environment that all MCO claims flow through to give HFS insight into the details of all claims and MCO responses.
 This will enable HFS to distinguish and quantify issues that are billing errors by providers, those that are legitimated denials by MCOs, and those that are improper rejections or denials by MCOs.
-As of December 2020, four of five MCOs are fully connected to the Optum ACE/iEDI system and all claims and responses are being captured and sent to the HFS Data Warehouse.
-The last MCO is scheduled to go live in January.
-HFS is beginning to analyze data to identify issues in billing and claim adjudication. - HFS conducts meetings between providers and MCOs to improve communication and address policy and procedural issues relating to provider rejections and denials.
+All electronic billing transactions between providers and MCOs, both claims and MCO responses, are being captured now.
+HFS is finalizing mapping information on denials to reports and has begun some comparative analysis. - HFS conducts meetings between providers and MCOs to improve communication and address policy and procedural issues relating to provider rejections and denials.
 Significant payments to providers have come as a result of reprocessed claims following system corrections in response to these meetings.
 In addition, the meetings have been moved from a bi-weekly status, to a monthly status with agreement from providers.